Dr Manuela Colombini

 I teached on distant learning courses on Health Systems and Policy in Sexual and Reproductive Health (MSc Sexual and Reproductive Health), and on Health Policy, Process and Power (seminar leader); Research, Design and Analysis (Ethics); Diploma in Tropical Nursing (Health service response to gender-based violence); Short course on Researching gender-based violence (health sector responses to violence against women).

-- exploring the health systems readiness of sexual and reproductive health clinics (in Brazil, Palestine, Nepal and Sri Lanka) to integrate care for intimate partner violence into their services (HERA, NIHR funded study);
+- Measuring health systems readiness of sexual and reproductive health clinics (in Brazil, Palestine, Nepal and Sri Lanka) to integrate care for intimate partner violence into their services (HERA, NIHR funded study);